ger619/Portfolio-mobile-version/README.md

-# Portfolio: Mobile Version and Desktop app i.e. responsive
+# Portfolio: Mobile & Desktop App

 > For the second milestone in building your portfolio website,
 > you will create the mobile website section where you will list your portfolio projects.